 Catalyst collaborator Deepr has launched an amazing resource that any charity can use to improve people’s wellbeing.
 Even (and especially) when delivering services online.

-The tools will help you create moments of restorative connection with your users.
-Moments that go some way to replacing all those small moments of connection that using your service or visiting your centre used to offer your users.
-Before movement restrictions arrived.
+These tools will help you create moments of restorative connection with your users online.
+Moments that go some way to replicating those small moments of connection that using your service or visiting your centre offers.

 No one in any sector has created anything like these tools.
 They have been tested with charities.
 And they work.